 Have you noticed that between 1 to 3 pm you are more apt to have indigestion, pain and bloating?
 This shows a problem with your small intestine.
-Are you feeling insecure, self doubt, or abandoned?
+Are you feeling insecurity, self doubt, or even abandoned?
 Do you have leaky gut?
 Bone broth soup can work wonders for gut issues and malabsorption.

 3pm – 5pm : Bladder Time

 At this time you may notice that you are tired and want a nap.
 Salty foods strengthen the Bladder, so drinking a cup of savory miso soup or nutrient-rich broth would be beneficial.